 The Singapore tax system: how to understand

 Singapore is one of the most attractive jurisdictions for foreign investors and businessmen in Asia.
-The tax system of this country is one-stage, as transparent as possible, and will allow to carry over the received losses to any future tax period.
-Such approach of the government allows entrepreneurs to make profit absolutely legally and with minimum expenses.
-Taxes in Singapore in 2020 are divided into 7 large groups, each of which deserves separate attention.
+The tax system of this country is one-stage, highly transparent and allows to carry over the received losses to any future tax period.
+Such an approach of the government allows entrepreneurs to make a profit absolutely legally and with minimum expenses.
+Taxes in Singapore in 2020 are divided into 7 large groups and each requires some attention.

 Types of taxes in Singapore

 - Income tax.
 It is paid not only by individuals, but also by legal entities.
 The rate directly depends on the amount of income and ranges from 0% to 20%.

 - Profit tax.
 Profit is the income of companies received on the territory of Singapore.
 The base rate is 17%.

 - Withholding tax on income.
 It varies in the range of 10%-15% of the amount of income paid by the company outside the jurisdiction.

 - Stamp duty.
 It is charged on profits received from real estate, shares or securities transactions.
 No fixed rate is provided.